wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 ### General Design Principles

-AWS published these General Design Principles:
+AWS published these <a target="_blank" href="https://wa.aws.amazon.com/wat.design_principles.wa-dp.en.html">General Design Principles</a>:

    * <strong>Stop guessing capacity needs</strong> - if you make a poor capacity decision when deploying a workload, the team might end up sitting on expensive idle resources or dealing with the performance implications of limited capacity.
 With cloud computing, these problems can go away.
 Use as much or as little capacity as needed, and scale up and down automatically.